Understanding IVDD in Dogs

 • Proper lifting techniques

-• Use of harnesses instead of collars
+• Harnesses instead of collars

 • Regular follow-up evaluations

-• Maintain a healthy weight
+• Maintain healthy weight

 • Use ramps for furniture and cars

-• Consider using a supportive harness for breeds at higher risk
+• Consider supportive harnesses for at-risk breeds

-When to Seek Emergency Care
+When Should I Seek Emergency Care for IVDD?

 • Sudden inability to walk

-• Loss of feeling in the limbs
+• Loss of feeling in limbs

 • Severe pain